Stick around through the credits of “The Take.” Yeah, that’s Idris Elba, the film’s star, crooning the title tune — “The Road Less Traveled.”

 Kelly Reilly (“Flight”) is Briar’s immediate superior, the one who turns him loose.
 Jose Garcia is the French Intelligence chief who seems a step too slow to get to the bottom of all this.
 Charlotte Le Bon (“The 100 Foot Journey”) is the radical French lass mixed up with bomb throwers.

 And Madden (he was Prince Charming in the recent “Cinderella,” and stars in “Medici: Masters of Florence” on TV) is the sidekick “with potential,” the guy who gets the “This is CRAZY.
-I don’t work for the CIA” lines.
+I don’t work for the CIA” line.

 “You do today.”